Is investing risky?

 Pou résumé

-Investing isn’t uniquely risky… It’s simply a risk that most of us aren’t used to dealing with yet.
-While doing nothing can feel safer, inflation quietly works against you over time.
+Investing isn’t some uniquely dangerous thing.
+It’s simply a type of risk that most of us aren’t used to handling yet.
+While doing nothing can feel safer, inflation works against you quietly over the years.

 If you’re ready to go further, you can explore: